mathieueveillard/natural-interface/README.md

 ```

 This, of course, if a contrived example.
-Making assertions on booleans whithout business context is not a real world scenario.
+Making assertions on booleans without business context is not a real world scenario.